Gamma-convergence of a shearlet-based Ginzburg--Landau energy: Acknowledgements

 \section{Acknowledgements}

-P.P is supported by a DFG Research Fellowship "Shearlet-based energy functionals for anisotropic phase-field methods".
-P.P is grateful to the Mathematical Institute at the University of Oxford for the hospitality and support during his visit.
+Philipp Petersen is supported by a DFG Research Fellowship "Shearlet-based energy functionals for anisotropic phase-field methods".
+He is grateful to the Mathematical Institute at the University of Oxford for the hospitality and support during his visit.